 The time commitment for ushers ranges from 4-5 hours, each ceremony.
 In the Spring, there are 6 ceremonies, and there are 3 ceremonies in the Fall – specific ceremony dates can be found at umanitoba.ca/convocation.

-Additionally, a 30-minute Fire Marshall meeting will be held the day prior to the first ceremony.
+Additionally, a 30-minute Fire Marshall meeting is held 1 ½ hours prior to each ceremony.
 It is important that all Convocation Ushers are familiar with the emergency procedures and policies at a large event venue; this meeting is mandatory for any person who has never attended one.

 What You Need to Know